cdsittampalam/documentation/docs/Qredo App Overview.md

 The Qredo web app runs on Safari, Chrome, Internet Explorer, Firefox, and Opera.

-The Qredo Mobile App runs on iOS versions of OSX13 and above support.
+The Qredo Mobile App runs on iOS versions of OSX13 and above.
 Future releases will support Android.
 These phones must include the biometric capabilities of either the Face ID or Touch ID.

 The Qredo mobile app requires a working phone camera to access the QR-code on the web app during the registration process.